Rebilly/rebilly-js-sdk/README.md

+> **Note**
+> This project is still active, however this repository is archived and the source is
+> moved into a private repository.
+The unmangled source code is still available publically
+> and published as part of the npm package contents.

 # Rebilly JS SDK library
 The Rebilly JS SDK library allows you to consume the Rebilly API using either Node or the browser.